blogs.sanpreetsingh.com

 Not automatically.
 The bigger red flags are contempt, threats, stonewalling without repair, or feeling emotionally unsafe.

-What’s the fastest de-escalation move?
+What is the fastest de-escalation move?

 Validate first, then problem-solve.
 People calm down faster when they feel understood.

-Chores often represent mental load and perceived inequality, not just “mess.”
+Chores often represent mental load and perceived inequality, not just mess.

 Does phone use really hurt relationships?